Cats do pant but not as often or as dramatically as dogs do.

 Hills Pet Care recommends freezing a plastic bottle of water, wrapping it in a towel and then leaving it wherever your cat likes sitting.
 This should help keep them nice and chilled.
 They advise against buying commercial ice packs as they can leak chemicals if damaged.

 If your cat is panting during the hot weather, then it’s important to get them out of the heat to somewhere cool.
 Put a fan nearby if you can, place a bowl of cool water (or give her access to running water) to help.
-The panting should subside quickly but if it doesn’t then you should contact a professional.
+The panting should subside quickly but if it doesn’t then you should contact a veterinarian as heat stroke can be fatal for cats if not treated quickly.

 Cats sweat through their paws, so keep an eye on any wet paw-prints on the floor.
-If you see them, then your cat may need to drink additional water.
+If you see moisture on your floor, then your cat may need to drink additional water.

 In the hot weather, you should also be mindful of the symptoms of heatstroke in cats.
 It’s every bit as dangerous to our felines as it is to us.
 Panting can be a sign of heatstroke and so too is vomiting, lethargy, disorientation, drooling, high temperature and a bright red mouth.
 The Preventative Vet website has some good advice on what to do if your cat has heatstroke (steps to take just before you take her to your vet).